Bineet99/Web-Scraping-and-Data-Analysis/README.md

 ---

-This project focuses on extracting live news headlines from the *Hindustan Times* website, analyzing their sentiment, and visualizing the results.
-Using Python, the script performs **web scraping** with `requests` and `BeautifulSoup` to gather headlines from the India News section.
-Each headline is then analyzed using `TextBlob` to determine its **sentiment polarity** — classified as Positive, Negative, or Neutral.

-The results are organized using `pandas` and saved as a CSV file.
-A **bar chart** generated with `matplotlib` visualizes the distribution of sentiments across the headlines.
-This provides a quick overview of the emotional tone of current news.

-The project combines real-time data extraction, natural language processing (NLP), and basic data visualization — making it useful for news analytics, public opinion monitoring, or educational demos in Python.
+This project, developed during my internship at Navodita Infotech, is a complete Python-based tool that automates the process of web scraping, sentiment analysis, and data visualization from real-time news headlines.

+The script scrapes the latest headlines from the Hindustan Times India News section using requests and BeautifulSoup.
+These headlines are then analyzed using TextBlob, an NLP library that determines the sentiment polarity of each news item—classifying them as Positive, Negative, or Neutral.
+The results are stored in a structured CSV file using pandas and visualized in a bar chart using matplotlib.

+This project demonstrates my ability to build end-to-end data pipelines—from data extraction to insight generation.
+It showcases core skills in Python, Natural Language Processing (NLP), data analysis, and visual reporting, making it a strong foundation for applications in media analytics, social listening, or public sentiment tracking.

+✅ Clean and modular code
+📊 Real-time sentiment visualization
+💡 Ready to scale for trend analysis over time

+Ideal for anyone looking to explore applied NLP, automated reporting, and real-time web data insights.